templatenathan/canyoureadthis/notes.md

 ✅ Nato Alphabet Converter
 ✅ each individual letter
+✅ convert a whole word
-🚧 convert a whole word
+🚧 convert a whole sentence